Government Schemes For First-Time Buyers

 Is the Help to Buy scheme closed?

 Yes, the Help to Buy scheme is now closed.
 The scheme closed for new customers in October 2022 and ended for existing customers in March 2023.
-If you already have a Help to Buy ISA, you can continue paying in until November 2029 and you can claim the 25% bonus until November 2030.
+If you already have a Help to Buy ISA, you can continue paying until November 2029 and claim the 25% bonus until November 2030.

 As well as the schemes listed above, there are other schemes specific to certain countries within the UK you might be able to apply for.